MSW and BSW FAQ’s

 Q: Will I be placed with the population of my choice?

-A: Possibly, the purpose of the BSW and MSW first-year placements (foundation) are to expand your generalist social work knowledge base and offer you an area of learning that may be different from your past experiences.
-In the MSW second year (concentration), you will participate in selecting your own field placement with the population you’d prefer to work with.
+A: Possibly, the purpose of the BSW and MSW first-year placements are to expand your generalist social work knowledge base and offer you an area of learning that may be different from your past experiences.
+In the MSW second year, you will participate in selecting your own field placement with the population you’d prefer to work with.

 Q: What should I do if I have problems in my field placement?

-A: If you have problems with your Field Instructor or others in the placement, you are encouraged to handle concerns directly on your own in the field placement, and involve the Field Faculty Liaison and Field Coordinator as needed.
-Please follow the problem-solving steps found in the BSW & MSW Field Education Program Manuals.
+A: If you have problems with your Field Instructor or in the placement, you are encouraged to handle concerns directly on your own in the field placement, and involve the Field Faculty Liaison.
+Please refer to problem-solving steps found in the BSW & MSW Field Education Program Manuals.

 Field Performance Expectations